Working with DIS

 Danish Institute for Study Abroad, our history

-Thank you for choosing to work with DIS.
-Below you will find an overview of the nuts and bolts of working with DIS, so that you can walk your students through the process with ease.
+Thank you for choosing to collaborate with DIS.
+Below you will find an overview of the nuts and bolts of working with us, so that you can walk your students through the process with ease.

 North American Office (NAO)

-Our staff in Minnesota look forward to working with you!
-Our team has over 100 years of combined experience at DIS, both on-site and at the NAO.
+Our staff in Minnesota, and around the U.S., are the first point of contact for prospective and admitted students, alumni, parents, and U.S. university partners.
+We look forward to working with you!
+Our team has over 150 years of combined experience at DIS, both onsite and at the NAO.
 We are on the road and in the office, each of us expert in a certain work area but also cross-trained to advise you on any element of our work together.
-You can reach out to any of us about any matter, or start by emailing DIS@DISabroad.org or calling 800-247-3477 and we will connect you with the right person to answer your question.
+We invite you to contact us by either sending an email to DIS@DISabroad.org or calling 800-247-3477 and we will connect you with the right person to answer your question.

 Admission

-Interested students should initiate a DIS application here.
-DIS responds within two business days, sending each qualified student a link to continue the application.
-At partner institutions, the DIS Enrollment Contact on campus is CCed on these messages in order to stay informed of student interest.
+After students initiate an application, DIS responses within two business days, sending each qualified student a link to continue the application.
+At partner institutions, the DIS Enrollment Contact on campus is copied on these messages in order to stay informed of student interest.

 Complete applications are reviewed on a rolling basis according to the DIS Admission Requirements.
 Several programs and courses typically reach capacity before published application deadlines.
-Students not meeting all criteria are occasionally considered; please contact Kari Thiel, Director of Enrollment Services (kt@disabroad.org) to discuss an exceptional student’s profile and determine together whether DIS may be an option.
+Students not meeting all criteria are occasionally considered.
+Partners should contact Kari Thiel, Director of Enrollment Management (kt@disabroad.org) to discuss an exceptional student’s profile and determine together whether DIS may be an option.

 DIS reserves the right to reject an applicant or registrant for any reason.
-In wait list situations, DIS favors applicants from partner institutions who have an outstanding personal essay, cumulative GPA, and supportive recommendations.
+In waitlist situations, DIS favors applicants from partner institutions who have an outstanding personal essay and cumulative GPA.

 Registration

 Admitted students are invited via email to register online for their DIS program, courses, and housing preferences; and must also submit supplementary materials.
-All DIS offerings fill on a first-come, first served basis so it is in students’ best interest to register as soon as possible and we appreciate your help in encouraging students to do so.
-The Enrollment Contact is CC’ed on admissions notifications as well as on each registration form submitted by your students.
+All DIS offerings fill on a first-come, first served basis, and it is in students’ best interest to register as soon as possible.
+We appreciate your help in encouraging students to do so.
+The Enrollment Contact is copied on admissions notifications as well as on each registration form submitted by your students.

-DIS partner institutions have access to a secure page on our website displaying enrollment and contact information for their students from application through their time enrolled at DIS.
-The DIS Enrollment Contact on your campus, and his/her designees may click here to access the Partner Dashboard.
+From the application through the students’ time enrolled at DIS, our partner institutions have access to a secure page on our website displaying enrollment and contact information for their students.
+The DIS Enrollment Contact on your campus, and their designees may click here to access the Partner Portal.
 For more information, contact the DIS North American Office.

 Health, Safety, and Security

 DIS is committed to supporting the health, safety, and security of our students.
 This process starts before a student arrives on-site with pre-departure advising and resources, and continues throughout the student’s program with DIS.
-Student health, safety, and security is a consideration in every aspect of the DIS experience, and more information is available on the student health and safety pages for:
+More information is available on the student health and safety pages:

 As a Danish entity, DIS is not directly controlled by legislation impacting U.S. institutions of higher education.
-However, DIS is committed to compliance with the intent of the law (including but not limited to FERPA, Title IX, and the Clery Act) to the extent reasonable, and will support the partner institutions’ compliance efforts.
-DIS will work cooperatively with its partner institutions to resolve any student incidents including health, safety, or disciplinary matters.
+However, DIS is committed to compliance with the intent of the law (including but not limited to FERPA, Title IX, and the Clery Act) to the extent reasonable, and will support partner institutions’ compliance efforts by working cooperatively with partner institutions to resolve any student incidents including health, safety, or disciplinary matters.
 Please contact Stacey Tsantir, Director of Health and Safety with questions, or to discuss a specific case.

 Housing

-Contact the North American Office with any questions, and indicate in registration the preferences that best match their level of independence and desired level of cultural interaction.
-DIS housing options should not be compared to housing found in the U.S.
+Contact the North American Office with any questions, and to indicate in registration the preferences that best match their level of independence and desired level of cultural interaction.

 Residence Permit